MagnusArxNilsen/Maths/REAL-NUMBERS.md

 ## Definition

-The real numbers are not points, but limits with ranges.
+The real numbers are limits with ranges.

 ## The Zero

-The zero: limit with no range.
+A limit with no range.
 You only divide by range.